erikdrobne/SwiftUICoordinator/README.md

 # SwiftUICoordinator

-Coordinator pattern in iOS apps helps you move navigation logic into the separate component.
+Coordinator pattern is a design pattern commonly used in Swift/iOS apps that helps you manage navigation and flow between views in your application.
-By centralizing navigation and flow control in the coordinator, the pattern helps to keep views lightweight and decoupled, making the app easier to maintain and extend over time.
+The idea is to keep views lightweight, decoupled and the app easier to maintain and extend over time.

-## How it works
+This package represents a solution for integrating Coordinator pattern into the SwiftUI framework.

+## Problem statement

+In SwiftUI we miss navigating to root, one step back, dismissing in the middle of the stack or replacing a view.